-In 2019 the Blackwater Valley Opera Festival is delighted to extend its education programme and to partner with The Mobile Music Machine to deliver first class music education, through a series of workshops, to local primary school children in the Waterford area.
+In 2019 the Blackwater Valley Opera Festival extended its education programme in a partnership with The Mobile Music Machine to deliver first class music education, through a two part series of workshops, to local primary school children in the Waterford area.
 The second series of workshops was co-funded by Music Generation.
 In all just under 2000 schoolchildren were involved in this project and proved to be an outstanding success with participating schools.

 The Mobile Music Machine is a group of leading Irish classical musicians, who have come together for the purpose of offering in-house music education to primary school children across Ireland.
 We are a registered company who operate to the highest professional industry standards.